Inguinal Hernia Surgery

 What happens prior to surgery?

 The secretary and hospital will organise a day for the procedure and give you the admission details.
-Routine blood tests and a heart tracing (ECG), maybe required before admission.
+Routine blood tests and a heart tracing (ECG) may be required before admission.
 You will be asked not have anything to eat up to six hours prior to surgery.
 Water can be taken up to 2 hours prior to the surgery.
 The surgeon will go through the procedure again with you on the day and take your consent.
-The anaesthestist will also visit to discuss the general anaesthetic and your post surgery pain relief.
-It is also not uncommon for patients to require anti-sickness medications after a general anaesthetic.
+The anaesthetist will also visit to discuss the general anaesthetic and your post-operative pain relief.
+It is not uncommon for patients to require some anti-sickness medications after a general anaesthetic.

 How long will it take for me to recover from surgery?

-Straight forward hernia repair is usually performed as a day procedure.
-If the procedure is carried out late in the day or if there are any other medical concerns then an overnight stay maybe required.
-You will be discharged once you are fully mobile, passed urine and comfortable.
-Most patients require 2-3 days of simple pain medication but should be fully functional during this period.
+Straight forward hernia repair is usually performed as a day-case procedure.
+If the procedure is carried out late in the day or if there are any other medical concerns then an overnight stay may be required.
+You will be discharged once you are mobile, have passed urine and are comfortable.
+Most patients require 3-4 days of simple pain medication but should be functional for day-to-day activities during this period.
 Some patients return to work after this, but it will depend on the type of repair and your occupation.
+Heavy lifting and strenuous exercise should be avoided for 6 weeks following surgery.
+A staged return to normal activities will be discussed with you at the follow-up appointment.

 Which medications will I require after surgery?

 You will be discharged from hospital with a supply of simple painkillers with instructions on how to use them.
-Regular paracetamol is particularly effective and can be combined with an anti-inflammatory drug (ibuprofen) or a codeine based drug (dihydrocodeine).
+Regular paracetamol is particularly effective and can be combined with an anti-inflammatory (ibuprofen) or codeine-based drug (dihydrocodeine).
 Anti-inflammatories are not suitable for all patients and should be taken with food.
 The codeine-based drugs can cause constipation and should be taken with plenty of fluids.
-Most patients do not require painkillers after 5 days.
+Most patients do not require regular painkillers after 5-7 days.

 When can I return to work?